opencasestudies/website-ocs-source/README.md

 5) Move to the public directory
 6) Push all changes to this directory

+To add to the blog:

+- create a new file in the content/post directory

+To add or update an author:

+- each author has a directory titled with the first initial followed by last name (for example cwright for Carrie Wright).
+- the image should be called avatar.jpg
+- the _index.md file contains information about the author what team the author should be listed in according to the content/home/team.md page

-To add custom css/html - there are two options.
+To add custom css/html - there are two options:
 1) you can use the <rawhtml> tag to allow you to add html:

 {{< rawhtml >}}